-Adapted from Guidelines for the Care of People with Spina Bifida, 2018
+Adapted from Guidelines for the Care of People with Spina Bifida, 2018 home with the financial support of

 Content distributed in Canada in partnership with

 Mobility is defined as the ability of a person to move within his or her environment and community.
 Mobility can be achieved by a variety of methods.
 Some people are able to ambulate (walk) with minimal impact from their Spina Bifida, while others may require braces or assistive devices such as crutches or wheelchairs.
 In children and adults with Spina Bifida, the level of the lesion and damage to the spinal cord are the main factors that define an individual's potential for mobility.